| Bulletin Boards Boomingby Lloyd Borrett,Today's Computers, March 1985.

 The computer on the other end also has a modem to return the

+data to its original digital format.
 Most direct-connect modems and acoustic couplers cost

 between $200 and $700.
 The dearer models offer faster